Knee Ligament Repair

-- The healthcare provider will make several small incisions in the knee area.
+- The surgeon will make several small incisions in the knee area.

-- The healthcare provider will perform the surgery using an arthroscope (a small tube-shaped instrument that is inserted into a joint).
-The healthcare provider may reattach the torn ligament or reconstruct the torn ligament by using a portion (graft) of the patellar tendon (that connects the kneecap to the tibia), the hamstring tendon (from the back of the thigh), or other autografts.
+- The surgeon will do the surgery using an arthroscope (a small tube-shaped instrument that is inserted into a joint).
+The surgeon may reattach the torn ligament or reconstruct the torn ligament by using a portion (graft) of the patellar tendon (that connects the kneecap to the tibia), the hamstring tendon (from the back of the thigh), or other autografts.
 The tendon graft may come from the person (autograft) or from an organ donor (allograft).

-- The healthcare provider will drill small holes in the tibia and femur where the torn ligament was attached.
+- The surgeon will drill small holes in the tibia and femur where the torn ligament was attached.

-- The healthcare provider will thread the graft through the holes and attach it with surgical staples, screws, or other means.
+- The surgeon will thread the graft through the holes and attach it with surgical staples, screws, or other means.
 Bone eventually grows around the graft.

 - The incision will be closed with stitches or surgical staples.